keu/docs/astro/runtime-release-notes.md

 To upgrade Astro Runtime, see [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, see [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, contact [Astronomer support](https://cloud.astronomer.io/support).

+## Astro Runtime 8.0.0

+- Release date: April 30, 2023
+- Airflow version: 2.6.0

+### Airflow 2.6

+Astro Runtime 8 is based on Airflow 2.6, which includes a number of new features and improvements with an emphasis on observability.
+Most notably, Airflow 2.6 includes the following changes:

+- [Notifiers](https://airflow.apache.org/docs/apache-airflow/latest/howto/notifications.html) are a new class that can be used to send notifications from a DAG to a third party application, such as Slack.
+This release includes the [SlackNotifier](https://airflow.apache.orgdocs/apache-airflow-providers-slack/latest/_api/airflow/providers/slack/notifications/slack_notifier/index.html#airflow.providers.slack.notifications.slack_notifier.SlackNotifier), with more notifiers coming in the future.
+- A major bug related to zombie tasks has been fixed.
+The logic for handling stalled tasks has been moved to the scheduler, and any tasks that have been queued for more than `scheduler.task_queued_timeout` are now marked as failed.
+This prevents a type of zombie task where tasks are stuck in an infinite loop of being scheduled and queued.
+- You can now view logs for individual triggers in the Airflow UI.
+Trigger logs tell you when an individual task is sleeping and when it's triggered.

+To learn more, see the [Apache Airflow 2.6.0 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-6-0-2023-04-30).

 ## Astro Runtime 7.4.2

 - Release date: April 1, 2023